 You are permitted to bring a water bottle with you.
 No electronic devices will be allowed during the test, such as mobile phones, calculators, smartwatches, earphones, etc.

-The front page of the written test to be held on 14th is shared below.
+A sample of front page of the written test is shared below.
 It contains detailed instructions on the conduct of the test.

 The written test will include two parts: an objective section, and an on-paper programming section.
 Applicants must pass both the objective and the programming sections in order to be considered for interviews.
 The questions in the objective section will be on basic computer science topics, including: